jzheaux/katacoda-scenarios/browser-based-access/02-add-cors.md

 Run it with the Maven command `mvn -Dtest=io.jzheaux.springsecurity.goals.Module3_Tests#task_1 test`{{execute T3}}.

-At the end of the test run, you should the message `BUILD SUCCESS`.
+At the end of the test run, you should see the message `BUILD SUCCESS`.

 ### What's Next?